urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/16 JDK API.md

     It is thread safe, and works essentially the same as StringBuilder Its performance is lower compared to StringBuilder

 java.util.Optional
-  A container of a generic type object, which may or may not contain a non-null value Main methods
+  A container of a generic type object, which may or may not contain a non-null value Comparing two empty Optional instances using equals() will return true Main methods
     isPresent(), isEmpty(), get(),
     ifPresent(), ifPresentOrElse(),